mrf919/Disaster-Response-Dashboard/README.md

 -	Flask Web app:

     The flask web app provides the web-based user interface which is connected with the database and pipelines and generate the visualisations.
+The [master.html](https://github.com/mrf919/Disaster-Response-Dashboard/blob/main/app/templates/master.html) includes the HTML format of the webpage and [go.html](https://github.com/mrf919/Disaster-Response-Dashboard/blob/main/app/templates/go.html) highlights the gategories regarding the searched massege.

 ## instruction
 to run this project, the follosing commands should be executed in the project root directory: